 The aim of CBT for OCD is to help you to develop a new relationship with, and a more effective way of responding to your obsessions and compulsions, that doesn’t maintain your anxiety and dysfunction in the long-term.
 It also involves helping you test out specific predictions, identify and question the cognitive processes that maintain your OCD symptoms, as well as the meaning you attach to these.

-You will also receive ‘homework’ following your CBT sessions, which usually consists of you engaging in daily exposure and response prevention tasks between your therapy sessions, to keep building on these techniques and reducing the obsessive thoughts and rituals that are characteristic of OCD.
+You'll also receive ‘homework’ following your CBT sessions, which usually consists of you engaging in daily ERP tasks between your therapy sessions, to keep building on these techniques and reducing the obsessive thoughts and rituals that are characteristic of OCD.

-CBT has been found to result in long-lasting benefits in OCD patients, and also aims to provide you with a more effective way of managing unwanted thoughts and feelings that doesn’t impair your functioning in the long term.
+CBT has been found to result in long-lasting benefits in OCD patients, and also aims to provide you with a more effective way of managing unwanted thoughts and feelings that doesn’t impair your functioning in the long-term.

 How is mindfulness used to treat OCD?